-While the search can be long and the costs can be high, there is no feeling quite like getting a new home.
+While the search can be long and the costs can be high, there is no feeling like getting a new home.
 You get to live somewhere new, make new memories and experience a new neighborhood or city.

 Transfer Your Utilities and Other Things From Your Old Home